datta-TG/Elasticsearch/README.md

 ![Screenshot](elastic1.PNG)

-* A new window opens, select the cluster and enter the name you want for the Elasticsearch workspace, in this case, it will be called _elastic-example_, accept the terms and click on *Install*.
+* A new window opens, select the cluster and enter the name you want for the Elasticsearch workspace, in this case, it will be called _elastic-example_, accept the terms, and click on *Install*.
 You can modify the different installation parameters at the bottom.
 We will leave them by default as shown below, but you can read more about setting up the parameters [here](https://cloud.ibm.com/catalog/content/contour-Qml0bmFtaS1jb250b3Vy-global#about "here").

 ![Screenshot](elastic2.PNG)